Fingerkrampf/pi_node_setup_helper_script/README.md

 2. Extract it.
 3. Right-click the "start.bat" file and select "Run as Administrator".
     * If you are not already logged in as an administrator, the script will ask if it should restart with administrator rights.
 Confirm this.
-4. The script detects your system language and displays the main menu in either German or English.
-5. Follow the instructions in the menu to perform the desired setup steps.
+4. Follow the instructions in the menu to perform the desired setup steps.
 It is recommended to work through the steps in numerical order (at least 1-5 for basic node setup).

 ## 📝 Logging